MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-geticonfromiconid.md

 ---
-UID: NF:microsoft.ui.interop.GetWindowIdFromWindowHandle
+UID: NF:microsoft.ui.interop.GetIconFromIconId
 tech.root: uiinterop
-title: GetWindowIdFromWindowHandle
+title: GetIconFromIconId
-ms.date: 09/03/2021
+ms.date: 09/29/2021
 targetos: Windows
-description: Gets the `WindowId` that corresponds to the specified _hwnd_, if the provided `HWND` is a valid.
+description: Gets the icon handle that corresponds to the specified *iconId*, if the provided *iconId* is valid and the system has an `HICON` that represents the icon.
-prerelease: false
+prerelease: true
 req.assembly:
 req.construct-type: function
 req.ddi-compliance: